mrange/PushStream6/BLOG.md

 Another approach is to let the producer of data push data through the pipeline.
 This kind of pipeline tends to be simpler to implement and more performant.

+What also makes PushStream applicable for `InlineIfLambda` is that it can be implemented as nested lambdas so `InlineIfLambda` should help.

 A variant of push streams would look like this:

 ```fsharp